 Why Live in Park View

-Park View, a neighborhood in Washington, D.C., is gaining attention from homebuyers and investors due to its evolving landscape and proximity to Howard University.
-Centered around Georgia Avenue, the area features a mix of businesses, including hair salons, cafes, and new multifamily constructions.
+Washington, D.C.'s Park View neighborhood is gaining attention from homebuyers and investors for its evolving landscape and proximity to Howard University.
+Centered around Georgia Avenue, the area features a mix of businesses like hair salons, cafes and new multifamily construction.
 The neighborhood's accessibility is enhanced by the Georgia Ave-Petworth Metro station and its 3-mile distance from Pennsylvania Avenue.
-The commercial strip on Georgia Avenue, one of the oldest thoroughfares in the district, hosts a blend of trendy spots and long-standing favorites like Fish in the Neighborhood and Heat da Spot café.
+The commercial strip on Georgia Avenue hosts a blend of trendy spots and long-standing favorites like Fish in the Neighborhood and Heat da Spot café.
 Midlands Beer Garden offers outdoor seating and sports viewing, while Hook Hall and Looking Glass Lounge provide nightlife options with events like Drag Bingo and live music.
-The Park View Recreation Center serves as a community hub with amenities such as a swimming pool, playground, and sports facilities.
-The neighborhood's residential streets feature Federal-style row houses, some with pastel facades, and contemporary buildings reflecting its growth.
+The Park View Recreation Center serves as a community hub with amenities such as a swimming pool, playground and sports facilities.
+The neighborhood's residential streets feature Federal-style row houses, some with pastel facades.
 Despite its small size, Park View offers affordable housing with properties typically under $800,000.
-The local schools, including Bruce-Monroe Elementary, MacFarland Middle School, and Roosevelt Senior High School, have varying ratings, with the elementary school being the highest rated.
+The local schools, including Bruce-Monroe Elementary, MacFarland Middle School and Roosevelt Senior High School, have varying ratings, with the elementary school being the highest rated.

 Home Trends in Park View, DC

-On average, homes in Park View, Washington sell after 64 days on the market compared to the national average of 70 days.
-The median sale price for homes in Park View, Washington over the last 12 months is $340,400, up 19% from the median home sale price over the previous 12 months.
+On average, homes in Park View, Washington sell after 69 days on the market compared to the national average of 53 days.
+The median sale price for homes in Park View, Washington over the last 12 months is $690,000, down 10% from the median home sale price over the previous 12 months.

 Median Sale Price